 Robert Englund dazzles in New Line Cinema’s long-awaited franchise crossover

-Ironically, Freddy’s Revenge is also much better than the majority of Friday the 13th instalments, but with Friday the 13th trash is exactly what audiences pay to see.
+Ironically, Freddy’s Revenge is also much better than the majority of Friday the 13th instalments, but with Friday the 13th, trash is exactly what audiences pay to see.
 For this reason, I am a firm believer that the franchise has no place in the current horror climate.
 You can’t recreate that silly, gimmick-laden formula for modern audiences.
 I mean, you could, but they’d likely just reject it.
 Today, everything is a sophisticated update or well-rounded origins story.
-Michael Myers is more than suited to that formula, but not so much Jason, a character who very much belongs to the ’80s.
+Michael Myers is more than suited to that formula, but not so much Jason, a character who very much belongs to the 80s.
 I thought James Isaac did a fine job with 2001’s Jason X. He understood that the series was little more than fast food thrills and topped it off with a tasty dollop of tacky self-awareness.
-Still, it had the production values of a Scifi channel space drama, and many fans struggled to swallow its celestial digression.
-In their heart of hearts, they wanted yet another ’80s Paramount outing — great in theory but impossible in reality (though a period piece could be very welcome for a nostalgia-hungry generation fed on a flashback diet of Cobra Kai and Stranger Things).
+It had the production values of a Sci-fi channel space drama, and many fans struggled to swallow its celestial digression, but on the whole it got the franchise and everything it stood for.
+Fans of the original series were mostly unimpressed.
+In their heart of hearts, they wanted yet another 80s Paramount outing — great in theory, impossible in reality (though a period piece could be very welcome for a nostalgia-hungry generation fed on a flashback diet of Cobra Kai and Stranger Things).

 Freddy Krueger: Being dead wasn’t a problem, but being forgotten, now that’s a bitch.
 I can’t come back if nobody remembers me.
 I can’t come back if nobody’s afraid.

 By the process of elimination, the only movie that could save an evening quickly dying under the weight of indecision was Freddy vs Jason.
-This was a movie I didn’t particularly take to upon release and one I have heard plenty of bad things about in the interim.
-Celebrity actors, Punch and Judy silliness, mind-blowingly second-rate instances of CGI — I’d heard it all, but in that moment silliness seemed like something of a godsend following the reboot’s straight-as-a-die shenanigans, and if ever there was a chance for me to appreciate Freddy vs Jason this was indeed it.
+This was a film I didn’t particularly take to upon release and one I have heard plenty of bad things about in the interim.
+Celebrity actors, Punch and Judy silliness, mind-blowingly second-rate instances of CGI — I’d heard it all, but silliness seemed like something of a godsend following the reboot’s straight-as-a-die shenanigans.
+If ever there was a chance for me to appreciate Freddy vs Jason this was indeed it.
 By now, the movie is almost a quarter of a century old itself.
 A quarter of a century!
 Time has not been kind to some of those earlier Friday the 13th instalments.
 The question was, had time been kind to a movie that many fans had been unkind to from the very outset?